getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

                           bool ref_conf = false, bool self_contact = true,
                           scalar_type cut_angle = 0.3);

+  multi_contact_frame mcf(const model &md, size_type N,
+                          scalar_type release_distance,
+                          int fem_nodes_mode = 0, bool use_delaunay = true,
+                          bool ref_conf = false, bool self_contact = true,
+                          scalar_type cut_angle = 0.3);

-where `N` is the space dimension (typically, 2 or 3), `release_distance` is the limit distance beyond which two points are not considered in potential contact (should be typically comparable to element sizes).
+where `md` is a Getfem model.
+In this case, the multi contact frame object is linked to a model. `N` is the space dimension (typically, 2 or 3), `release_distance` is the limit distance beyond which two points are not considered in potential contact (should be typically comparable to element sizes).
 There is several optional parameters.
 If `fem_node_mode=0` (default value), then contact is considered on Gauss points, `fem_node_mode=1` then contact is considered on Gauss points for slave surfaces and on f.e.m. nodes for master surfaces (in that case, the f.e.m. should be of Lagrange type) and `fem_node_mode=2` then contact is considered on f.e.m. nodes for both slave and master surfaces. if `use_delaunay` is true (default value), then contact detection is done calling `Qhull <http://www.qhull.org>`_ package to perform a Delaunay triangulation on potential contact points.
 Otherwise, contact detection is performed by conputing some influences boxes of the element of master surfaces.
 If `ref_conf` is true, the contact detection is made on the reference configuration (without taking into account a displacement) CAUTION: not fully implemented for the moment.
 If `self_contact` is true, the contact detection is also made between master surfaces and for a master surface with itself.
-The parameter `cut_angle` is an angle in radian wich is used for the simplification of unit normal cones in the case of f.e.m. node contact : if a contact cone has an angle less than `cut_angle` it is reduced to a mean unit normal to simplify the contact detection.
+The parameter `cut_angle` is an angle in radian which is used for the simplification of unit normal cones in the case of f.e.m. node contact : if a contact cone has an angle less than `cut_angle` it is reduced to a mean unit normal to simplify the contact detection.

 Once a multi-contact frame is build, one adds slave or master surfaces, or rigid obstacles.
 Note that rigid obstacles are defined by a level-set expression which is evaluated by the `MuParser <http://muparser.beltoforion.de/>`_ package.
 The methods of multi-contact frame object adding a contact boundary are::